THC for Pain Management

 With the demand for cannabis as a natural pain relief medication is increasing day by day, more people are now interested in learning about the herb.
 Marijuana contains more than 100 chemical compounds.
-The two most talked-about ones are—THC and CBD.
+The two most talked-about ones are—THC for pain management and CBD.
 Both have their own medicinal properties and offer different effects.

 Now, the question is—which is better for pain management?
 CBD or THC?
 Read on to learn about the compounds, how do they exactly work for relieving pain, and legality in the United States.